Yoruba nation: I’m coming back home soon - Sunday Igboho

-Sunday Igboho Speaks After Release From detention, reveals when his coming home
+Sunday Igboho Speaks After Release From Detention, Reveals When he is Coming Home

+- Sunday Adeyemo, aka Sunday Ighoho has shared an update on his return saying one cannot be scared of his father’s home

+- According to the Yoruba Nation agitator, he is the true son of the soil and would be coming back home soon

 The Yoruba Nation activist, Sunday Adeyemo, popularly called Sunday Ighoho has said that he is coming back home soon.